strandseter/git-storage/README.md

 ## TODO

-- There are conflict issues when running tests find a more robust way to handle race conditions.
+- There are conflict issues when running tests.
+Find a more robust way to handle race conditions.
 Consider using different files for each test to avoid conflicts.